swiftlang/swift-evolution/proposals/NNNN-environment-constrained-shared-libraries.md

 You would package an ECSL as an `.artifactbundle` just as you would an executable, with the following differences:

 -   The `info.json` must have `schemaVersion` set to `1.2` or higher.
--   The artifact type must be `library`, a new enum case introduced in this proposal.
+-   The artifact type must be `dynamicLibrary`, a new enum case introduced in this proposal.
 -   The artifact must have exactly one variant in the `variants` list, and the `supportedTriples` field is forbidden.
 -   The artifact payload must include the `.swiftinterface` file corresponding to the actual library object.